 6. Alternative and complementary health practices such as meditation, brain exercises for memory improvement and focus, etc.

 Bipolar disorder is a chronic illness that you will have to live with and cope with for the rest of your life.
-Having said that, it is absolutely possible to lead a happy and healthy life with certain lifestyle changes and management strategies.
+Having said that, it is absolutely possible to lead a happy and healthy life with certain lifestyle changes and management strategies according to a personalized bipolar disorder treatment plan.
 Create a structure or routine and stick to it; good sleep, a nutritious diet and regular exercise are key to managing the symptoms.
 Seek support from awareness groups and loved ones and work closely with healthcare practitioners to educate yourself more about the condition.

 Talk to our team at Evolve Brain Training today.